Traversable Wormholes with Exponential Shape Function in Modified Gravity and in General Relativity: A Comparative Study

 Now, we focus on the traversability condition of such wormholes.
-Let a traveler starts journey radially from a point in the lower universe to a point in the upper universe.
+Suppose a traveler starts journey radially from a point in the lower universe to a point in the upper universe.
 Then the acceleration experienced by the traveler should not be greater than $g=9.8$ m/sec$^2$.
 In \cite{morris1, morris2}, the acceleration experienced by a traveler traveling radially is defined as

 where $\gamma=(1-v^2/c^2)^{-1}$, $v$ is the radial velocity of traveler and $c$ is the speed of light.
-Then for the zero-tidal-force-Schwarzschild-like wormholes (\ref{metric2}), the constraint is given by\\ $|a|=|\sqrt{1-\exp(r_0-r)}\gamma^{'}c^2|\leq g$.\\
+Then for the zero-tidal-force-Schwarzschild-like wormholes (\ref{metric2}), the constraint is given by\\ $|a|=|\sqrt{1-\exp(r_0-r)}\gamma^{'}c^2|\leq g$.

 Another traversability condition is associated with tidal accelerations felt by the traveler that should not be greater than the Earth's gravitational acceleration.
 In \cite{morris1}, radial and lateral tidal constraints are defined.
-The radial tidal constraint provide a constraint on metric coefficient $\phi$ and the lateral tidal constraint provide a constraint on the speed of the traveler with which it passes the wormhole.
+The radial tidal constraint provides a constraint on metric coefficient $\phi$ and the lateral tidal constraint provides a constraint on the speed of the traveler with which it passes the wormhole.
 For a traveler, having the size of the body equal to $\epsilon$, the expressions for radial and lateral tidal constraints, respectively, are given as and